EU extends review of D.Boerse, NYSE deal

 | BRUSSELS

-"The statement of objections is a substantial and long document, and we are analysing it and preparing our response," Deutsche Boerse said on Friday.
+"The statement of objections is a substantial and long document, and we are analyzing it and preparing our response," Deutsche Boerse said on Friday.

 "Given the complex issues involved and our desire to provide a full and comprehensive response to the Commission, we have asked for, and received, seven additional working days to provide our submission."

-The European Commission sent the statement of objections -- a charge sheet setting out their concerns over the $9 billion (5 billion pound) deal -- to the companies on October 5.
+The European Commission sent the statement of objections -- a charge sheet setting out their concerns over the $9 billion deal -- to the companies on October 5.

 The companies will defend their deal before Commission officials, third parties and representatives from EU member states at a closed-door hearing on October 27-28.